yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01a-Advanced_CPP.md

     BigArray b;
 }
 ```
 Let's run it, it also runs through okay.
-However, as we said, ***cast*** is a hacky way of coding, and you should be use it only when you have to.
+However, as we said, ***cast*** is a hacky way of coding, and you should use it only when you have to.

 ### `const` Method May Not Work As Expected